bziemons/yttui/README.md

 yttui
 ===

-This is a TUI tool to monitor YouTube channels for new videos and keep track of which ones you've watched already.
+This is a TUI tool to monitor YouTube channels for new videos and keep track of which ones you've already watched.
 This tool is work in progress and some functions might not work (correctly).

 ### Building